-Others treatments like some muscle or ligament tears, overuse injuries and repeated concussions often respond with less than complete recovery.
+Other treatments like some muscle or ligament tears, overuse injuries, and repeated concussions often respond with less than complete recovery.
 These are areas where stem cells may offer more complete recovery as well as faster recovery.

 The two most commonly used sources of adult stem cells are fat and bone marrow.

-Adult stem cells from fat are called adipose derived adult stem cells.
-For most purposes, stem cells from fat are easier to obtain and more abundant than from other tissues.
+Adult stem cells from fat are called adipose-derived adult stem cells.
+For most purposes, stem cells from fat are easier to obtain and more abundant than those from other tissues.